tostiheld/portfolio/TowerHunterEngine/README.txt

 Steps to follow:

   1. Connect the beamer to a computer, as well as the gamepad and optionally the bluetooth adapter
-  2. Specify in the configuration file where the topleft corner is of the beamer.
+  2. Specify in the configuration file where the top left corner of the projector is.
      (this is usually the X component of your computer's resolution and a zero, so for example (1280, 0))
   3. Pair the computer and the EV3